-My current book project, Path of the Dead Man: How the West was Won – and Lost – during the American Civil War, is the recipient of a 2017 NEH Public Scholar Award.
+My book, The Three-Cornered War: The Union, the Confederacy, and Native Peoples in the Fight for the West, is the recipient of a 2017 NEH Public Scholar Award.
 It will be published by Scribner in February 2020.

 I earned my BA in History and Literature from Harvard University and my PhD in American Studies from the University of Iowa, so you can call me Dr. Nelson.

 I have also taught U.S. history and American Studies at Texas Tech University, Cal State Fullerton, Harvard, and Brown.

 I have published two books: